Hi, RVing Girlfriends.

-(Harvest Hosts are a very cool program that allows RVers to stay free for one overnight at farms, museums, wineries, airports and other businesses.
+(Harvest Hosts are a very cool program that allows RVers to stay free for one overnight at farms, museums, wineries, airports, and other businesses.
 We pay an annual fee of $35 for the benefit of staying in these unique settings.
 Parking your RV without electric hook-up or sewer hook-up is referred to as “Boondocking” or “Dry Camping”.
 When you see RVers parked in Walmart for the night, you have witnessed Boondocking.)

 Tall skinny Cypress trees lined the road that led to the Winery, and I wondered if they had done that on purpose- because it felt like we were entering a French or Italian village.
-We pulled into the large parking area and went inside to check in.
+We pulled into the large parking area and went inside to check-in.

 By 2 pm we had eaten lunch AND completed our list of “What-to-do-when-you-arrive-at-a-new-place-in-your-RV.”
 Yes, we have an arrival/departure checklist that we are anal about following.

 We sauntered back towards the building to enjoy a wine tasting.
-(Correction, I was going to taste, John doesn’t drink alcohol.)

-Hatch Green Chile’ wine?
+Hatch green chile wine?

 Teri, an employee behind the counter, described the selections I sipped.
 I chose 3 different wines to purchase, my favorite being a Hatch green chile-infused white.
-(Yes!
-Deliciousness.
-You have to experience it to believe it.)

 We paid $120+ for the half case (so much for free camping, right?) and strolled outside to enjoy the fenced garden.
 It may sound silly, but I kicked my sandals off to feel the grass.
 As much as I enjoyed the desert beauty of Tucson, my feet had a new appreciation for the soft green stuff.